cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return [decoded]
 ~~~

-The validity circuit checks that the input comprised of ones and zeros.
+The validity circuit checks that the input consists of ones and zeros.
 Its
 gadget, denoted `Range2`, is the degree-2, arity-1 gadget defined as

 ~~~